Into the Wild

 Taking a bearing

-You'll then get an opportunity to put your new skills to the test by tackling a short Orienteering course on our property.
+You'll then get an opportunity to put your new route planning and navigation skills to the test by embarking on a short bushwalk on our property.

 Visit one of the most spectacular waterfalls in the Tweed/Byron region